wirecardBrasil/moip-sdk-node/README.md

 ```

-## Moip Connect
+## Wirecard Connect
 #### Ask for OAuth permission

 To ask for OAuth permission for a merchant, you need to redirect them to a page in which they will log in with their Moip credentials to authorize your access to their account.

-The complete list of available scopes for permission is available [in our official documentation here](https://documentao-moip.readme.io/v2.1/reference#section-scopes-dispon%C3%ADveis).
+The complete list of available scopes for permission is available [in our official documentation here](https://dev.wirecard.com.br/v2.0/reference#section-scopes-dispon%C3%ADveis).
 ```javascript
 moip.connect.getAuthorizeUrl({
     clientId: 'APP-XXXXXXXXXXXX',